Find schools that offer these popular programs

 There are several course options in computer software design commonly available via distance learning.
 Topics range from fundamental skills to specific programming languages and quality analysis.

-- Introduction to Computer Software Class: This class provides students with a structural overview of software, including theories of programming, trials and implementation.
-Highlights of this class generally consist of the evolution of software design, architecture of programs, regulations, authentication and records.
-Themes incorporated in this class provide an outline of introductory software challenges, such as proposals, construction and maintenance.
+Introduction to Computer Software Class: This class provides students with a structural overview of software, including theories of programming, trials, and implementation.
+Areas of focus include the evolution of software design, architecture of programs, regulations, authentication, and records.
+Themes incorporated in this class also provide an outline of introductory software challenges, such as proposals, construction, and maintenance.

-- C++ for Software Development Class: A programming language class establishes the use of C++ computer language for engineer software.
-Typical curriculum for this class includes C++ language methods for designing, coding, processing and debugging.
-Students may be given an outline of sub-programs, algorithms or elementary data structures.
+C++ for Software Development Class: This programming language class establishes the use of C++ computer language for creating software.
+The typical curriculum for this class includes C++ language methods for designing, coding, processing, and debugging.
+Students may be given an outline of sub-programs, algorithms, or elementary data structures.

-- .NET for Software Development Class: .NET for software development classes commonly teach students basic principles of the .NET framework, such as functionality, problems and solutions.
-General .NET topics discuss various components, such as structure, classification, procedures, implementation and organization.
-Design methods, including structure control, algorithms, classification and file I/O (input and output), may also be presented.
+.NET Software Development Class: .NET for software development classes commonly teach students basic principles of the .NET framework, such as functionality, problems, and solutions.
+General .NET topics discuss various components, such as structure, classification, procedures, implementation, and organization.
+Design methods, including structure control, algorithms, classification, and file input and output may also be presented.

-- Java for Software Development Class: Java specific, this class often includes an examination of object-oriented software engineering and design.
-The Java computer language allows students to design software that can be re-used in many applications.
-Students might also be instructed on polymorphism, inheritance and encapsulation.
+Java for Software Development Class: This class often includes an examination of Java-specific object-oriented software engineering and design.
+Learning to code in Java allows students to design software that can be re-used in many applications, which is a critical skill to have in the digital age.
+Students might also be instructed on polymorphism, inheritance, and encapsulation.

 Client Side Programming Class: Students learn how programs can be made interactive through a Web browser.
 The design principles of object-oriented graphical applications are explained.
 Other lessons cover techniques of event handling and debugging.
 Examples of applets and interface components are analyzed and discussed.
 Java or .NET programming coursework or experience may be a prerequisite.